ablomer/rsswatcher/README.md

 ### Feed Management
 - Add, edit, or remove RSS feeds through the "Feeds" tab
 - Set keywords for each feed to monitor
+- Configure notification settings for each feed:
+  - Choose between post title or custom title
+  - Choose between post description or custom description
+  - Set notification priority (urgent, high, default, low, min)
+  - Option to append post link to description
+  - Option to include matched keywords as tags
+  - Option to add "Open" action with post link
 - View feed status and history

 ### Settings